Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool bundles MR body, notes, commits, pipeline summary, reviewers, and closing issues.
-It uses specific verbs like 'Bundle' and explicitly distinguishes from sibling tools by naming alternatives.
+The description clearly states the tool bundles multiple pieces of information (MR body, notes, commits, pipeline summary, reviewers, closing issues) into one call.
+It distinguishes from sibling tools by explicitly naming alternatives (get_merge_requests, get_notes, etc.) that would be needed otherwise.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.